 24 FQHCs have signed a participation agreement with healtheConnect Alaska for HIE and Direct Secure Messaging services.
-Fifteen are submitting data to the HIE and have HIE query access; three of those are for public health reporting.
+Fifteen are submitting data to the HIE and three of those are for public health reporting.

 A.4 Veterans Administration and Indian Health Service Facilities